kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/README.md

 <b> Lab | <b> Programming for problem Solving Lab
 <b> Experiment|     <b> 1.Write A Program to find sum of digit of a number.

-<h5> Objective : </h5>
+<h5> About the Lab : </h5>
-        The major objective is to provide students with understanding of syntax and structure of C-programming.Introduce students to the basic knowledge of programming fundamentals of C language.
-To be familiar with problem solving techniques using C and To impart writing skill of C programming to the students and solving problems.
+        In this lab students will understand syntax and structure of C-programming.
+The Lab will introduce students  the basic knowledge of programming fundamentals of C language.
+In it student will be familiar with problem solving techniques using C language.
+The lab will focus on imparting writing skill of C programming and problem solving strategy to students.

 <h5> About the Experiment :  </h5>
 The Program takes an input an integer from the user,It uses while loop'within the while loop uses modulo, division and addition to find sum of digit of a number